-Karen Lord, a rockstar Pilates trainer and a prominent wellness-world figure, is “in the business of putting people back together,” she says.
-But you may not know that she’s been struggling to put herself back together, all along the way, due to the chronic pain she lives with due to endometriosis, a disease without a cure.
-Here, the renowned healer talks about what it means to “keep quiet about my own brokenness, my falling apart,” while simultaneously getting (deserved) fame for her fitness and health prowess.
+Karen Lord, a renowned Pilates trainer and prominent wellness-world figure, is “in the business of putting people back together,” she says.
+But you may not know that she’s been struggling to put herself back together, all along the way, due to the chronic pain she lives with from endometriosis, a disease without a cure.
+Here, the celebrated healer talks about what it means to “keep quiet about my own brokenness, my falling apart,” while simultaneously getting (deserved) fame for her fitness and health prowess.

 I started having sex that year and a first trip to a gynecologist left me with a triphasil birth control pill that had both the promise of keeping a teen pregnancy away, which worked, and also the promise of lessening my cramps—which didn’t.
 I managed through detachment, like we do when we’re young and some things are too big and too painful, and we think it’s just the way they are.
 I had been a gymnast, a dancer, an artist, a singer, a tomboy, adventurous—and that all switched to more escapist pursuits like smoking pot, drinking crappy wine in the woods, and more teenage sex, the ultimate beautiful distraction.
 He was broken, I was broken, my family communication was broken, and we just got on with things.

 I moved to New York City at 19 and I had a job as a model.
 I fainted during a shoot, and again I found myself in the studio bathroom seeking the cold tiled floor.

 Here starts the sound-crushing, confidence-killing feeling.
 Knowing you can feel like you’re dying, and the ones who need to help you are convinced—and convince you—that it’s all in your head.